 These days your dev environment, including very capable IDE's, are available online.
 Amazon is putting a lot of money into their AWS system, for example.

-We will be using a teaching/learning platform through Repl.it.
+We will be using a teaching/learning IDE from Repl.it.
 Below are some examples of other web-based development environments:

 The list could go on for quite some time.
 In fact, there is even Eclipse Che.